Finding a Top Financial Advisor Firm in Memphis, Tennessee

 Legacy Wealth Management

-While the firm has more accounts, that doesn’t mean it’s not exclusive.
 You’ll need at least $500,000 to open an account with Legacy Wealth Management.

 Legacy Wealth Management Background

 John Ueleke founded the firm in 1982 as one of the first fee-only firms in the area.
-Although he’s no longer part of the company, Legacy Wealth Management still operates on those principles.
-The company states it follows “four Cs”: clients, commitment to honesty and integrity, compassion and culture.
+Although he’s no longer part of the company, Legacy Wealth Management still operates on his founding principles.
+The company states that it follows “four Cs”: clients, commitment to honesty and integrity, compassion and culture.

-Legacy Wealth Management Investment Strategy
+Legacy Wealth Management Investing Strategy

 Waddell & Associates